 - Shorter or no recovery periods.

 - Fewer visits to the hospital, as treatment is completed in only 1-5 sessions.

 - Eliminates the uncomfortable, invasive head frame required for other radiosurgery systems.

 Ability to treat multiple tumors at differed locations during a single treatment.

-A. No Invasive Frame: The ability of the CyberKnife® system to adjust for patient movement during treatment eliminates the pain and inconvenience of an invasive head frame.
+No Invasive Frame: The ability of the CyberKnife® system to adjust for patient movement during treatment eliminates the pain and inconvenience of an invasive head frame.
 Instead, a custom mask of body mold is used to help the patient remain still.

 Full Body Capability & Staged Treatment: The unique design of the CyberKnife® system allows it to deliver radiation to tumors or lesions throughout the body.
 In addition, the CyberKnife® system can perform “hypo-fractionated” or staged-radiosurgery.
 This means that total radiation doses is given in 2-5 treatments, giving part of the dose with each treatment.
 This is especially helpful in treating larger tumors or lesions near sensitive structures because it better protects healthy tissue in the area.

-A. First, the CyberKnife® system uses the combination of a robotic arm, linear accelerator and image guidance technology.
+First, the CyberKnife® system uses the combination of a robotic arm, linear accelerator and image guidance technology.
 Because of the flexibility of the robotic arm, the system is able to reach areas of the body that are unreachable by other radiosurgery systems.

 Second, the CyberKnife® is able to locate the position of the tumor within the body without the use of an invasive head frame.

 Third, the CyberKnife® monitors and compensates for patient movement during treatment, constantly ensuring accurate targeting.